mewore/aaaaaaaaa/README.md

 ### Basic features

+- [ ] 💙 (Performance) Use a one-second timer to update the right-side time label text instead of updatnig it at every `_process` call
+- [ ] 💙 Make the non-pressed control previews slightly transparent so that the controls feel more responsive
 - [ ] 💛 Menu sounds
 - [ ] 💙 Sound configuration for the menu
 - [ ] 💛 Player hit sound